Generic Name: bortezomib (bor-TEZ-oh-mib)

 If OVERDOSE is suspected:

-Bortezomib is usually handled and stored by a health care provider.
-If you are using bortezomib at home, store bortezomib as directed by your pharmacist or health care provider.
-Keep bortezomib out of the reach of children and away from pets.
+Bortezomib is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about bortezomib, please talk with your doctor, pharmacist, or other health care provider.